YashodaraDeAlwis/food-ordering-app-flutter/README.md

 ### Architecture The project follows the Clean Code architecture, which is aimed at promoting code maintainability, scalability, and testability.
 Here’s a brief overview of the architecture:

+- Presentation Layer:
-Presentation Layer: Widgets: Contains UI components and screens.
+- Widgets: Contains UI components and screens.
 Widgets interact with the state management solution to reflect changes in the UI.
-Controllers: Manage the state and business logic for the presentation layer.
+- Controllers: Manage the state and business logic for the presentation layer.
 They interact with use cases to perform operations and update the UI
+- Domain Layer:.

-Domain Layer: Entities: Represent the core data models of the application (e.g., CurrencyDTO).
-Use Cases: Define the business logic of the application.
-They interact with repositories to fetch or modify data (e.g., GetExchangeAmount, SaveCurrency).
+- Use Cases: Define the business logic of the application.
+They interact with repositories to fetch or modify data (e.g., GetMenuList).
+- Data Layer:
+- Repositories: Implement data access logic, interacting with data sources to provide data to the domain layer (e.g., CurrencyRepository).
+- Models: Represent the core data models of the application (e.g., MenuModel)

-Data Layer: Repositories: Implement data access logic, interacting with data sources to provide data to the domain layer (e.g., CurrencyRepository).
-Data Sources: Define how data is fetched or stored.
-This includes remote data sources (e.g., API interactions) and local data sources (e.g., local databases) (e.g., CurrencyRemoteDataSource, CurrencyLocalDataSource).
+- Data Sources: Define how data is fetched or stored.
+This includes remote data sources (e.g., API interactions) and local data sources (e.g., local databases).

-Core Components: The core directory houses reusable components and utilities that are shared across the application: Widgets: Custom widgets such as CustomButton, and CustomInput which are used throughout the app to ensure a consistent UI and reduce code duplication.
+Core Components: The core directory houses reusable components and utilities that are shared across the application:
+Widgets: Custom widgets such as CustomButton, and CustomInput which are used throughout the app to ensure a consistent UI and reduce code duplication.
 Theme: Shared theme configurations and styles are defined in config/theme.dart and config/colors.dart to maintain a consistent look and feel across the app.
 Utilities: Includes utility functions and helper classes that provide common functionalities needed across different parts of the app.
 ![image](https://github.com/user-attachments/assets/5433775c-d34a-453a-9458-4e4d45293743)